-Pala Casino establishes strategic partnership with NASCAR and RFK Racing
+PALA Casino establishes strategic partnership with NASCAR and RFK Racing

-PALA – The upcoming Pala Casino 400 NASCAR Cup Series race on Feb.
-26 in Fontana, California, kicks off a new partnership between Pala Casino, NASCAR, and RFK Racing.
+PALA, CA – The upcoming Pala Casino 400 NASCAR Cup Series race on February 26th in Fontana, CA, kicks off a new partnership between Pala Casino, NASCAR, and RFK Racing.

 Adding to this partnership is Chris Buescher’s No. 17 RFK Ford which will carry Pala Casino colors when the green flag waves to start the race.
 “Our fans will quickly notice the enthusiasm Pala Casino brings to the table,” said Auto Club Speedway President Dave Allen.
 “Pala Casino, NASCAR, The Auto Club Speedway and RFK Racing is a winning combination.”